 This freely and openly accessible online content is complemented by various dissemination and communication initiatives.
-DDA-RA supports the professional development of artists in concert with the cultural network, nurturing an appreciation for the dynamism, diversity, and influence of the regional art scene.
+DDA-AuRA supports the professional development of artists in concert with the cultural network, nurturing an appreciation for the dynamism, diversity, and influence of the regional art scene.

 • Organising public events in partnership with different distributional venues (exhibitions, screenings, lectures, Meet Ups…);